-In the main study SCGAM-01, patients were recruited into four age strata: ≥ 2 years and ≤ 5 years, ≥ 5 years and ≤ 12 years, ≥ 12 years and ≤ 16 and ≤ 75 years.
+In the main study SCGAM-01, patients were recruited into four age strata: $\geq 2$ years and <5 years, $\geq 5$ years and <12 years, $\geq 12$ years and <16 years, and $\geq 16$ and $\leq 75$ years.
 In the present extension study, they will remain in the strata that they were in for analysis in the main study (irrespective of whether their age changed such as to imply a change of age stratum).
-Each patient will be identified by this previously allocated number throughout the trial; no additional patient or randomisation number will be used for this extension study.
+Their maximum patient numbers will thus be the same as in the main study SCGAM-01.
+Each patient will be identified by this previously allocated number throughout the trial; no additional patient or randomization number will be used for this extension study.